top of page

 The People's Platform

-This campaign is a referendum about changing our priorities and transitioning to a more humane and ultimately affordable justice system.
+This campaign is a referendum about changing our priorities and transitioning to a more humane and ultimately affordable justice system, allowing us to allocate more money to infrastructure, bridges, and other vital community projects that create an environment that gives local businesses the best opportunity to succeed.

-We spend 60% of our county budget on our jail.
+We spend 60% of our county budget on our jail, yet we arrest over 500 homeless people every month, almost all for low level offenses.
 While we agree that OK County needs a new jail, we have a plan that will allow us to build a SMALLER jail, instead of raising taxes (again) to build a LARGER jail that will increase incarceration.
 Together, we can:

-1. Turn our justice system into one that emphasizes restorative justice over punitive measures that traumatize and harm those in need without making us safer.
+1. Turn our justice system into one that emphasizes preventive restorative justice over punitive measures that criminalize, traumatize, and harm those in need without making us safer.
 This will allow us to save money and save lives.

-3. Say NO to permanent new taxes to build a LARGER jail that will increase incarceration, and further burden taxpayers above and beyond the $260 million jail bond vote in 2022.
-For example, the permanent one cent county sales tax commissioners are pushing will cost taxpayers $300 million a year forever.
-At a time when wages are stagnant and the cost of living is rising at an alarming rate, we need to slow down the process and focus on reducing our jail population through common sense measures that save us money while keeping our county safe.
+4. Say NO to permanent new taxes for a larger jail that would increase incarceration and further burden taxpayers beyond the $260 million bond approved in 2022.
+The county sales and excise tax proposed by my opponent would cost taxpayers $200 million every year—forever.
+With wages stagnant and living costs rising, we should slow down and focus on common-sense solutions that reduce the jail population, save money, and keep our county safe.

-4. Adopt a collaborative approach between city, county, and state, and utilize both public and private funding to implement housing first solutions for homelessness and community-based inpatient and outpatient programs to address our county's mental health and addiction crisis.
-It's a defining moment in our county's history where humane approaches to homelessness, mental health, and addiction coincide perfectly with economic conservatism.
+6. Adopt a collaborative approach between city, county, and state levels, utilizing public and private funding to expand housing first solutions for homelessness—instead of arresting over 500 homeless people every month—and implement community-based mental health, affordable healthcare, and addiction treatment.
+This is a defining moment where humane solutions align perfectly with economic conservatism.

-6. These measures will free up valuable resources to focus on the infrastructure needs throughout Oklahoma County, including better roads, bridges, drainage systems, and recreational facilities.
+8. These measures will free up valuable resources to focus on the infrastructure needs throughout Oklahoma County, including better roads, bridges, drainage systems, recreational facilities, and community improvement projects that help local businesses and working families thrive.

 These are the issues that will bring us together to build a more humane, functional, and prosperous system that benefits all Oklahoma County residents.